U.S. European Command State Partnership Program

 "global SPP," and the NG, which is divided into state-sized contingents, became the host of each state-sized new national force, typically, but not necessarily, one-to-one, totally voluntarily.
 A country member must begin by requesting membership.
 The very first Partnership Program was with Latvia.

 Concept of security cooperation

-Attempting to put a name on the theme of the partnership, the DoD arrived at "security cooperation."
-Although it does retain its general English meaning, the phrase has become part of the specialized vocabulary of the DoD and currently is viewed as a strategic goal.
+Attempting to put a name on the theme of the partnership, the United States Department of Defense (DoD) arrived at "security cooperation," a phrase of the specialized vocabulary of the DoD and seen as its a strategic goal.
 However, to a large degree it means whatever the DoD defines it to mean for specific applications.
 In the case of EUCOM, by linking U.S. States with designated partner countries, the SPP stated aim is to promote access, enhance military capabilities, improve interoperability and enhance the principles of responsible governance.
 Furthermore, the SPP aims to support several areas of potential interest to the US Congress, such as: